jacentino/SqlFun/README.md

                  where blogId = @blogId"

 The functions executing queries are generated during a first access to the module contents.

+At that stage, all the type checking is performed, so it's easy to make type checking part of automatic testing - one line of code for each module is needed.

 The generating process uses reflection heavily, but no reflection is used while processing a query.
-At that stage, all the type checking is performed, so it's make type checking part of automatic testing - one line of code for each module is needed.

 ### Executing queries
-Since our queries have a DataContext as last parameter, they can be passed to the `run` function after applying preceding parameters.
+Since your queries have a DataContext as last parameter, they can be passed to the `run` function after applying preceding parameters.

     let blog = Blogging.getBlog 1 |> run